Fares-Effective December 1, 2019:

 Frequently Asked Questions:

-Q. How do I use my Reduced Fare ID on Metro’s Services?
+Q. How do I use my Reduced Fare ID on Topeka Metro’s Services?

-A. Show your Reduced Fare ID to the operator when boarding Metro’s fixed route buses to use your reduced fare pass, card or cash fare.
+A. Show your Reduced Fare ID to the operator when boarding Topeka Metro’s fixed route buses for a reduced fare.

 Q. I lost my Reduced Fare ID.
 Do I need to fill out another application?